MikeWangWZHL/VidIL/README.md

 ---

 ## Generate Video Representation & GPT-3 Prompt
 -  [Update 6/15] Quick Start with generated video representation: Frame captions and visual tokens for five datasets can be downloaded [here](https://drive.google.com/file/d/1sEFtKXT5GogTPOWw25ETk4LASqDtPXms/view?usp=sharing) if you don't want to go through the entire pipeline.
-You can copy the json files following data structure as mentioned below.
+You can copy the json files following the data structure as mentioned below.

 The following scripts runs the entire pipeline which, (1) generates frame captions; (2) generates visual tokens (3) generates few-shot prompt readily for GPT-3.
 The output folder have the following structure: